BurritoMan46/McMMO-PE-plugin-edit/README.md

 McMMO-PE
 =====

+This Is A mcMMo plugin for pocketmine
-A port of the Bukkit plugin mcMMO to PocketMine. http://dev.bukkit.org/bukkit-plugins/mcmmo/ This plugin is not finished yet or in a useable state whatsoever.
+This plugin is not finished yet or in a useable state whatsoever.
+You can edit it.

 McMMO-PE Features